Diversity is a Chance:

 Equal opportunities and the compatibility of work and family life are crucial elements for a state-of-the-art personnel policy and successful and prospective research at FLI.
 For many years, we have been implementing flexible working hours, part-time work, home office and many activities to combine career and individual family needs.

 This effort was recognized: On October 28th in 2013, FLI was granted the TOTAL E-QUALITY Award.
 The TOTAL E-QUALITY Award stands for Total Quality Management (TQM), complemented by the Gender Component (Equality).
+In 2016, we were re-awarded the certificate, even with add-on "Diversity".

 Since 1996, the association Total E-Quality Deutschland e.V. has been pursuing the goal to establish equality in different areas and sustain it permanently.
 This goal is achieved when talents, potentials and skills of both genders are equally recognized, integrated and supported.